With structural attachment associations, you can quickly find which network features are connected to features from the structure network.

 Structural attachment association configuration

-You can define what features support structural attachment associations by assigning the Structure association role.
-For a feature to be set as a structure, its asset group and asset type must have the Structure association role assigned.
-Only point feature classes participating in a structure network can be assigned the structure association role.
-When assigning association roles, Deletion Semantics is configured to control the user experience when working with structural attachment associations.
+First review the feature restrictions of a utility network for the valid structural attachment associations.
+For a feature to be set as a structure, its asset group and asset type must have the structure association role assigned.
+Only structure junction and structure junction object datasets in the structure network can be assigned the structure association role.
+When assigning association roles, deletion semantics are configured to control the user experience when working with structural attachment associations.
 This is used to control what happens to attachment features when the structure is deleted.
 For example, you can specify that all the attachments need to be removed before you can delete the structure.

 Work with structural attachments

-You can define structural attachments from devices, junctions, and assemblies in a domain network to structures in the StructureJunction feature class.
-You can also define a structural attachment from one StructureJunction feature to another.
+You can define structural attachments from a structure junction or structure junction object, to other features in the domain network.
+You can also define a structural attachment between structure junction and structure junction object features.
 Point features can be directly attached to other point features (for example, a transformer attached to a pole).
-Line features, however, must have an intermediate point feature attached to either an endpoint or a midspan vertex.
+Lines and edge objects, however, must have an intermediate point feature or junction object attached to either an endpoint or a midspan vertex.

-While resources do not flow to the structure features, structures can be returned via a trace if that option is turned on in the Trace tool.
+While resources do not flow to the structure features, structures can be returned via a trace if the Include Structures trace configuration option is enabled in the Trace tool.

 See Configure a trace for more information about options used in tracing.